Introducing Oni Shrine in Hirosaki, Aomori! What is the legend of the "hornless demon" that is passed down in Onizawa?

 Demon's Seat Oak

-The giant oak tree where the demon is said to have imparted wisdom to Yajuro is known as the " Onishin Koshikake Kashiwa ."
-It is an estimated 700-year-old tree with a trunk circumference of 3.6 meters, and is a magnificent sight designated as a prefectural natural monument.
-Located right next to the Oni Shrine, its appearance could be seen as "proof that demons really existed."
+The giant oak tree where the demon is said to have bestowed wisdom upon Yajuro is called "Kishin Koshikake Kashiwa" (Demon God's Sitting Oak).
+Estimated to be 700 years old, this magnificent tree has a trunk circumference of about 3.6 meters and is designated as a prefectural natural monument.
+Located right next to the Oni Shrine, its presence is such that it could almost be seen as "evidence that demons actually existed."

 Demon's sumo ring

 The place where the demon and Yajuro are said to have wrestled is a mysteriously round open space in the middle of a cedar forest.
 Moreover, for some reason, almost no grass grows there, and the locals say that "it's not like someone has groomed it."
-The mysterious atmosphere, as if the space is floating, makes you feel the power of the demon.
+The mysterious atmosphere, as if the space is floating, makes you feel the power of the demon

 Onigami Weir (inverted weir)

 The dam, which is said to have been built by an ogre overnight, is called an "inverted dam" and is designed to make it appear as if water is flowing from a lower point to a higher point.
-It is an irrigation system for rice paddies that makes good use of the slope, and is an artificial structure that seems to have been built intentionally by someone, rather than being formed naturally.
+It is an irrigation system for rice paddies that makes good use of the slope, and is an artificial structure that seems to have been built intentionally by someone, rather than being formed naturally

 Mysterious customs passed down in Onizawa

 In Onizawa, where such a kind-hearted demon lived, some mysterious customs still remain.
-From here, we will introduce some of the mysterious customs that are passed down in the Onizawa area.
+From here, we will introduce some of the mysterious customs that are passed down in the Onizawa area

 Do not throw beans

 On Setsubun, it is common to throw beans chanting "Oni wa soto, fuku wa uchi" (Demons out, good fortune in), but this custom does not exist in Onizawa, where demons are worshipped.
 Many families have never thrown beans, and some only learned about the event from television.
-Even among families who have thrown beans, there are those who chant "Fuku wa uchi, oni mo uchi" (Good fortune in, demons in), which is a way of doing things that is typical of Onizawa, where demons are familiar.
+Even among families who have thrown beans, there are those who chant "Fuku wa uchi, oni mo uchi" (Good fortune in, demons in), which is a way of doing things that is typical of Onizawa, where demons are familiar

 Don't decorate with irises on Boys' Day

 When it comes to Boys' Festival, people decorate with irises to ward off evil spirits, but this custom does not exist in Onizawa.
 It was originally believed that things with strong scents could ward off evil spirits, and irises with strong scents were highly valued for Boys' Festival.
-Irises are often decorated on roofs or put into bathwater to make a medicinal bath to ward off evil spirits, but it seems that this custom does not exist in the Onizawa area.
+Irises are often decorated on roofs or put into bathwater to make a medicinal bath to ward off evil spirits, but it seems that this custom does not exist in the Onizawa area

 Garlic will be sold on the eve of the festival!

 At the Yoimiya festival held every year at the end of June, garlic, which is said to be a favorite food of demons, is sold.
 Many people buy it as a talisman or to pray for good health, and it has become a local summer tradition.
-This mysterious custom, unique to a land where demons and humans live together, remains here as well.
+This mysterious custom, unique to a land where demons and humans live together, remains here as well

 summary